Young Frankenstein (1974) Pages: (1)

 - the Monster and creator Frederick perform a soft-shoe dancing duet, "Puttin' on the Ritz," complete with tuxedos, canes, and top hats.
 During this show, a stage lamp explodes and the frightened Monster attacks the audience and is soon captured by the police, but then escapes.

-- Elizabeth encounters the Monster and his "enormous schwanstucker" (while singing "O Sweet Mystery of Life").
+- Elizabeth encounters the Monster and his "enormous schwanstucker" when she is about to be raped by the creature (and reacts by pleasantly singing "Ah, Sweet Mystery of Life").

 - the Monster encounters a bearded, blind, clumsy hermit (Gene Hackman in a cameo role), a parody of the same scene in Bride of Frankenstein (1935).
 He spills hot soup in the creature's lap, accidentally breaks their wine glasses during a toast, and lights the monster's thumb instead of his cigar.